Skip to Content

 Find out more about the Postgraduate Diploma in Science and Technology parent structure.

-Massey University’s Postgraduate Diploma in Science (Chemistry) gives you the opportunity to join the pathway to in-depth research at a masters level.
+Massey University’s Postgraduate Diploma in Science and Technology (Chemistry) gives you the opportunity to join the pathway to in-depth research at a masters level.
 The programme consists of 90 credits of taught programmes and 30 credits of research.

 The programme gives you the opportunity to show your analytical thinking and high-level research capability.
 If you complete the programme at a satisfactory level you may be able to proceed to the Masters of Science (Chemistry).
 If so, credits you have gained through this qualification may be credited to the masters programme.

 Massey’s chemistry lecturers have an extensive range of experience and expertise across both organic and inorganic chemistry.
 The department also has strong links to related areas like biological science and material science.
 No matter what your research interest, Massey’s focus on fundamental, natural and mathematical sciences means you will have access to a broad range of experts to assist you develop your own research and expertise.